 While not strictly what the real Floyd was wearing when he died, Channing Tatum’s Floyd still wears a very fashionable suit for a ’30s tough guy.

-- Blue wool serge suit, consisting of:
+- Blue wool serge suit:

 - Flat front trousers with belt loops, on-seam side pockets, button-through jetted rear pockets, and cuffed bottoms